-The Virginia accountancy board requires candidates to complete 120 credits at an accredited institution before taking the CPA exam, including a baccalaureate or higher degree with an accounting concentration.
-A minimum of 24 hours should be completed in accounting courses and an additional 24 hours in business courses.
+The Virginia accountancy board requires candidates to complete 120 credits at an accredited institution before taking the CPA exam.
+This includes a baccalaureate or higher degree with an accounting concentration.
+A minimum of 24 credit hours should be completed in accounting courses and an additional 24 hours in business courses.

 If you do not apply for your CPA license in the same year in which you passed the CPA exam, you will also need to complete a certain amount of continuing professional education hours.